OpenMaine/maineballot/astro/src/content/posts/2023-11-07-Q3_PineTreePower.md

 ---
 title: 'Question 3: Consumer-owned Utility'
 excerpt: This measure would create a consumer-owned utility.
-election: 2023-11-07
+electionDate: 2023-11-07
 header:
   overlay_image: ../../assets/img/2021_11/Transmission.jpg
   teaser: ../../assets/img/2021_11/Transmission.jpg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
   image_description: Electric transmission line
 search: true
-categories:
-  - November 2023 Election
+election: november-2023-election
 tags:
-  - Citizen's Initiative
+  - citizens-initiative
-  - Electricity
+  - electricity
+yes_vote: >-
-yes_vote: I am in favor of the creation of a consumer owned electric utility that would replace Central Maine Power and Versant Power.
+  I am in favor of the creation of a consumer owned electric utility that would replace Central Maine Power and Versant Power.
+no_vote: >-
-no_vote: I don't want Central Maine Power and Versant Power to be replaced with a consumer owned electric utility.
+  I don't want Central Maine Power and Versant Power to be replaced with a consumer owned electric utility.
-last_modified_at: 2023-08-13 T12:17:00-05:00
+lastModifiedDate: 2023-08-13
 ---

 ## The gist